-- 1.1 To recommend to Full Council to adopt the revised Councillors' Code of Conduct. - 1.2 To recommend to Full Council to agree that: - Subject to the adoption of the revised Code of Conduct, it be mandatory for all Councillors to complete Code of Conduct training within 6 months of the adoption of the revised code (i.e. by mid-November). - It be mandatory for all Councillors to undertake Code of Conduct training within 6 months of their election (newly or re-elected) and attend a refresher at least once during their term of office. - 1.3 To recommend to Full Council to endorse the revised Councillors' Code of Conduct for adoption by the Town and Parish Councils in the Cherwell District.
+- 1.1 To adopt the revised Members' Code of Conduct. - 1.2 To agree that: - it be mandatory for all Councillors to complete Code of Conduct training within 6 months of the adoption of the revised code (i.e. by mid-November). - It be mandatory for all Councillors to undertake Code of Conduct training within 6 months of their election (newly or re-elected) and attend a refresher at least once during their term of office. - 1.3 To endorse the revised Members' Code of Conduct for adoption by the Town and Parish Councils in the Cherwell District.